kubauth/kubauth-doc/docs/70-kc/190-config.md

 ## Overview

-The `kc config` command configures kubectl for OIDC authentication with Kubauth.
-It fetches configuration from the Kubauth kubeconfig service and automatically sets up your local `~/.kube/config` file with the necessary OIDC settings.
+The `kc config` command configures `kubectl` for OIDC authentication with Kubauth.
+It fetches configuration from the Kubauth kubeconfig service and automatically sets up your local `~/.kube/config` file (Or the file set by `KUBECONFIG` environment variable) with the necessary OIDC settings.

 ## Syntax